-If you need help to plan your future or apply for jobs you can continue or start to use our services even after you've graduated.
+If you need help to plan your future or apply for jobs you can still use our services even after you've graduated.

 If you don't need any help from us, but would like to help current students, there are lots of ways to get involved.